Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

         return output

-Now to get the above working, we'll need to import the model:
+To get the above working, we'll need to import the model:

 Exercise 3 - Hooking up SQLAlchemy
 ----------------------------------
-- Add imports to the top of our script, we need to import all our model class from pets_model.py
+- Add imports to the top of our script, we need to import all our model class from pets_model.py.
-- Get it going to the point that a call to our script for searching spits out our list of Pets, and test this in the terminal
+- Get it going to the point that a call to our script for searching returns a string list of Pets, and test this in the terminal.
 - Create a temporary version of the add_pet method too that adds a pet with hardcoded values to the database, ignoring the relations.